Complete a recommendation for a Teen Leadership program applicant

 Students Taking Action for Change (STAC)

 Students Taking Action for Change (STAC) is a collaborative program of Jewish Volunteer Connection, in partnership with the Baltimore Jewish Council (BJC).
 STAC is a nine-month program beginning in the fall for high school sophomores and juniors.
 The program focuses on social justice and advocacy, while teens learn the tools to be agents of change.
-During the program year, STAC Fellows participate in a retreat, Advocacy Day in Annapolis, an overnight in the fall and monthly leadership development seminars.
+During the program year, STAC Fellows participate in a retreat, Advocacy Day in Annapolis, a late night in the fall and monthly leadership development seminars.
 STAC Fellows work with one another to develop advocacy initiatives in the community.

 Teen Giving Initiative (TGI)